mobizt/FirebaseClient/README.md

 The authorization token will be refreshed or re-created automatically as long as the async authentication task handler (`FirebaseApp`) was running in the main loop without blocking by user code.

-> [!WARNING]
-> Most examples use the token for autorization.
+Most examples use the token for autorization.
 The token will be refreshed/recreated automatically as mentioned above.

->
-> The `FirebaseApp` event will show the authentication processes that are running behind.
+The `FirebaseApp` event will show the authentication processes that are running behind.
 The authentication task handler will prepare and maintain the authorization token to be valid.
 Google may deny the access from the client that sending the request with the expired authorization token.

->
-> Anyway, library also provides the option for less or non-secure usage which no authorization tokens are involved i.e. using database secret (`LegacyToken`) for Realtime database and using no authorization token (`NoAuth`) if the security rules are allowed (see the [Project Preparation and Setup](#project-preparation-and-setup) section).
+Anyway, library also provides the option for less or non-secure usage which no authorization tokens are involved i.e. using database secret (`LegacyToken`) for Realtime database and using no authorization token (`NoAuth`) if the security rules are allowed (see the [Project Preparation and Setup](#project-preparation-and-setup) section).

->
-> You can get started using this library with these [bare minimun examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/BareMinimum/) or these [simple Realtime database examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Simple) which using database secret and no token, which are similar to the other legacy Firebase library usage.
+You can get started using this library with these [bare minimun examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/BareMinimum/) or these [simple Realtime database examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Simple) which using database secret and no token, which are similar to the other legacy Firebase library usage.

->
-> For secure and more elaborate usages, you have to read the documentation thouroughly and follow the library provided examples to get familiar with the library usage.
+For secure and more elaborate usages, you have to read the documentation thouroughly and follow the library provided examples to get familiar with the library usage.

 The authorization token types that can be used for Firebase/Google APIs authorization are `ID token` and `access token` which will be called shorter as `auth tokens` in this library.

-The following authentication/authorization classes generate and hold the `ID token` to be used in the authorization requests.
+The following authentication/authorization classes hold the credentials for use in the intermediate process (token generator) for providing the `ID token` for authorization requests.

 - The `UserAuth` class is for `User Sign-in authentication` which is the only authentication method that allows user to sign in for confirming the identity of a user and it provides the `ID token` to use in the authorization requests.

 - The `IDToken` class is for `ID token authorization`, which the `ID token` that obtained from the user authentication process in other applications will be used for authorization request.

 - The `CustomAuth` class is for `ID token authorization using service account`.
 The `Service Account` will be used for user authentication and it also provides the `ID token` that uses in the authorization requests.
-This allows the client to acess the services on behalf of user with custom `UID`.
+This allows the client to acess the services on behalf of user with custom `UID`, claims and scopes.

-The `CustomAuth` class and `ServiceAuth` class which will discus later required the crypto library to sign the JWT token.
+The `CustomAuth` class and `ServiceAuth` class which will discus later use the crypto library to sign the JWT token.

 The `BearSSL` engine library that includes in `ESP_SSLClient` library that comes with this FirebaseClient library will be used to handle this cryptographic tasks.